tejeshreddy/practical-time-series-analysis/README.md

 [![image](https://img.shields.io/pypi/pyversions/notebook?style=flat-square)](https://python.org/pypi/pipenv)
 [![image](https://img.shields.io/pypi/l/pipenv.svg?style=flat-square)](https://github.com/tejeshreddy/practical-time-series-analysis/blob/main/LICENSE)

-This repo is based off the book [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/).
-Discssing topics related to time series analysis using statistical and machine learning techniques.
+This repo is based on the book [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/) published by O’Reilly.
+It discusses topics related to time series analysis using statistical and machine learning techniques.

 ## How to Use this Repo
-- All code snippets and explanatory notes are in the form of IPython Notebook
+- All code snippets and explanatory notes are in the form of IPython Notebook.
-- Run the code using the Jupyter notebooks available in this repository's notebooks directory.
+- Run the code using the Jupyter notebooks available in this repository's [notebooks](./notebooks) directory.
-- Use the table of content to navigate to the respective chapter based on its title
+- Use the table of content to navigate to the respective section of interest.

 ## Table of Contents